pldn/LDWizard-old/README.md

 - This section should block next sections if the ETL-conversion script is not finished.

-#### Setting a baseIRI
+#### 4.2.2.a Setting a base IRI

-Stimulus: The user sets an correct baseIRI<br>
+- *The user sets an correct baseIRI*
-Response: The baseIRI is stored in the ETL-configuration and will be applied to all selected columns
+  The baseIRI is stored in the ETL-configuration and will be applied to all selected columns

-Stimulus: The user sets an incorrect baseIRI<br>
+- *The user sets an incorrect baseIRI*
-Response: The baseIRI is validated and an error is returned to the user to set a correct baseIRI.
+  The baseIRI is validated and an error is returned to the user to set a correct baseIRI.

-#### Setting a prefix
+#### 4.2.2.b Setting a vocabulary prefix

-Stimulus: The user sets an correct prefix<br>
+- *The user sets an correct prefix*
-Response: The prefix is stored in the ETL-configuration and will be applied to all selected columns
+  The prefix is stored in the ETL-configuration and will be applied to all selected columns.

-Stimulus: The user sets an incorrect prefix<br>
+- *The user sets an incorrect prefix*
-Response: The prefix is validated and an error is returned to the user to set a correct prefix.
+  The prefix is validated and an error is returned to the user to set a correct prefix.

-#### Setting a vocabulary

-Stimulus: The developer sets a correct vocabulary to complement the CSV.<br>
-Response: The vocabulary link is stored in the ETL-configuration and can be used for cleaning/configuring object terms and setting predicate terms.

-Stimulus: The developer sets multiple correct vocabularies to complement the CSV.<br>
-Response: All vocabulary links are stored in the ETL-configuration and can be used for cleaning/configuring object terms and setting predicate terms.

-Stimulus: The developer sets one or multiple incorrect vocabularies to complement the CSV.<br>
-Response: The vocabularies can not be retrieved from their respective locations.
-The user will not be able to use the vocabularies, but will not notice any errors of missing vocabularies.

-#### Setting a subject column
+#### 4.2.2.c Setting a key column

-Stimulus: The user sets an allowed column as a key/subject column.<br>
+- *The user selects a valid key column.*
-Response: The subject column is stored in the ETL-configuration.
+  The key column becomes part of the configuration.

-Stimulus: The user does not set an key/subject column.<br>
+- *The user does not set an key column.*
-Response: The subject is now generated based on the rownumber and the baseIRI.
+  Subject terms will be generated based on the row number and base IRI.

-Stimulus: The user removes the key/subject column selection.<br>
+- *The user removes the key column selection.*
-Response: The user is shown a warning that it should set a subject column.
-The subject column is removed from the ETL-configuration and the subject is now generated based on the rownumber and the baseIRI.
+  The key column is not longer configured.
+Subject terms will be generated based on the row number and base IRI.

-Stimulus: The user wants to set a different column as a key/subject column.<br>
+- *The user selects a different column as the key column.*
-Response: The user is shown a warning that the subject column will be changed to the new column.
+  The user is shown a warning that the subject column will be changed to the new column.

-Stimulus: The user sets a different column as a key/subject column.<br>
+- *The user sets a different column as a key/subject column.*
-Response: The old subject column is removed from the ETL-configuration and the new column is added as subject column to the ETL-configuration.
+  The old subject column is removed from the ETL-configuration and the new column is added as subject column to the ETL-configuration.

-#### Setting a class/type for the subject column
+#### 4.2.2.d Setting a class

-Stimulus: The user sets an allowed subject type.<br>
+- *The user sets an allowed subject type.*
-Response: The subject type is stored in the ETL-configuration.
+  The subject type is stored in the ETL-configuration.

-Stimulus: The user removes the subject type.<br>
+- *The user removes the subject type.*
-Response: The user is shown a warning that it should set a subject type.
+  The user is shown a warning that it should set a subject type.
 The subject type is removed from the ETL-configuration.

-Stimulus: The user removes the class/type column selection.<br>
+- *The user removes the class/type column selection.*
-Response: The subject type is removed from the ETL-configuration.
+  The subject type is removed from the ETL-configuration.

-#### Setting a predicate for a column
+#### 4.2.2.e Setting a predicate

-Stimulus: The user sets a predicate for a column.<br>
+- *The user sets a predicate IRI for a column.*
-Response: The predicate is stored in the ETL-configuration.
+  The predicate IRI is stored in the configuration.

-Stimulus: The user does not set a predicate for a column.<br>
+- *The user does not set a predicate for a column.*
-Response: The predicate is now generated based on the column header name and the baseIRI.
+  A predicate IRI is constructed, based on the vocabulary prefix and the normalized header label, and added to the configuration.

-Stimulus: The user removes the predicate term column selection.<br>
+- *The user sets the 'Skip column' option.*
+  The column will not be mapped to a predicate term and will not appear in the RDF export.

+- *The user removes a previously set predicate.*
-Response: The predicate type is removed from the ETL-configuration and the predicate is now generated based on the column header name and the baseIRI.
+  The previous predicate IRI is removed from the configuration and a predicate IRI is constructed, based on the vocabulary prefix and the normalized header label, and added to the configuration.

-#### Setting a datatype for a column
+#### 4.2.2.f Setting a datatype IRI

-Stimulus: The user sets a datatype for a column.<br>
+- *The user sets a datatype for a column.*
-Response: The datatype is stored in the ETL-configuration.
+  The datatype IRI is stored in the configuration.

-Stimulus: The user does not set a datatype for a column.
+- *The user does not set a datatype IRI for a column.*
-Response: If the column is not set to contain IRI's, The datatype `xsd:string` is stored in the ETL-configuration.
-Else no datatype is set.
+  The datatype `xsd:string` is used in the configuration.

-Stimulus: The user removes the cleaning function for a column .<br>
+- *The user removes a previously set datatype IRI for a column .*
-Response: The old datatype is removed in the ETL-configuration and the datatype `xsd:string` is stored in the ETL-configuration.
+  The datatype IRI `xsd:string` is used in the configuration.

+#### 4.2.2.g Setting a language tag

+TBD

-#### Cleaning values in a column
+#### 4.2.2.h Cleaning cell values

-Stimulus: The user sets a cleaning function for a column.<br>
+- *The user sets a cleaning function for a column.*
-Response: The cleaning function is stored in the ETL-configuration.
+  The cleaning function is stored in the configuration.

-Stimulus: The user does not set a cleaning function for a column.<br>
+- *The user does not set a cleaning function for a column.* do nothing.
-Response: do nothing.

-Stimulus: The user removes the cleaning function for a column .<br>
+- *The user removes the cleaning function for a column .*
-Response: The cleaning function is removed in the ETL-configuration.
+  The cleaning function is removed in the configuration.

 ### 4.2.3 Functional Requirements

 Core requirements:

-- The ability to set a baseIRI.
-(M)
+- The ability to set a base IRI.
 - The ability to set one or more vocabularies to search in.
-- The ability to select a subject column.
-(M)
+- The ability to select a key column.
 - The ability to set an class for a subject.
 - The ability to set a predicate for each column.
 (M)
 - The ability to clean the values in a column for each column.